Minister for Chaplains and Ministers in Specialized Settings

-The endorsement process and requirements are outlined in the United Church of Christ Manual on Ministry, Section 9.
+The endorsement process and requirements are outlined in the United Church of Christ Manual on Ministry, Section 2, Article 5.
 If you are interested in applying for government chaplaincy, please contact Stephen Boyd, Minister for Chaplains and Specialized Ministers who serves as the denomination's Endorser, before filling out the Application Form for Ecclesiastical Endorsement/Approval for Government Chaplaincy.

 Seminarians interested in military chaplaincy may seek Ecclesiastical Approval, since the student is not an ordained minister and so cannot seek ecclesiastical endorsement.
 Military chaplain candidates must be enrolled full-time in seminary, have membership in a local UCC church and Member in Discernment status with their Associations/Conferences, and receive recommendations from their Association/Conferences.

 Basic requirements for ecclesiastical endorsement for ministry in professional organizations include: